fyhao/nodebb-plugin-imgshow/README.md

 # NodeBB Plugin Imgshow

-A Plugin that let's users embed multimedia content in a post
+A Plugin that let's users embed multimedia content in a post.

 ## Installation